Mojo Marinade

 A few of the best ways to put your homemade mojo marinade to use:

 • Chicken.
-I love the way that the citrusy flavor of this mojo balances out the richness in chicken thighs & drumsticks, but chicken breasts work great too!
+I love the way that the citrusy flavor of this mojo balances out the richness in chicken thighs and drumsticks, but chicken breasts work great too!
 Feel free to go for bone-in or boneless, skinless – whatever you love most.

 • Seafood.
 Mojo marinated shrimp skewers…yes, please!!

 • Pork.
-Pork & mojo are a match made in HEAVEN.
+Pork and mojo are a match made in HEAVEN.
 If you’re sticking to the grill, leaner cuts like pork chops or pork tenderloin will be great.
 If you want to make Cuban-style roasted pork, grab pork shoulder.

 • Beef.
 Homemade mojo marinade might not be the first thing you think of when it comes to red meat, but it’s pretty darn delicious.
 Stick with cuts that have great marbling, like flank or skirt steak.